analystwil/Waste_Management/README.md

 ## Database and Processing

-SQL pgAdmin
+SQL pgAdmin was used to clean up the data.

-We will access the data by using two CSV and creating tables for each file in pgAdmin.
+We accessed the data by using two CSV and creating tables for each file in pgAdmin.
 We then merged the files by creating a new table.

 We have 99,632 observations
 -	The only change we had to make in the CSV was to rename one of the columns